feixuxi/Ventilator/manufacturing/README.md

 This section of the repository describes the physical design of the ventilator and the process of manufacturing the components and fully assembled units.

+One of the foundational principles of the ventilator design was to avoid, where possible, custom components.
+However, for several parts, it was unavoidable to design a new component if price, availability, and functional performance requirements could not be achieved with already-available components.
+These pages describe the few components that have been custom designed for this application.
+The manufacturing process for the prototypes is discussed, as well as plans and features for production at larger volumes, with an approximate scale-point of 1,000 units.
+For smaller orders of less than 100 units production, some of the prototype production methods may prove more cost- and time-effective.

 Broadly there are two types of ventilator builds we are currently testing with:
 - open table-top prototypes for testing components and various pneumatic configurations, kindly referred to as "pizza build"
 - "enclosed build", more like the final product; more expensive to make and slower to iterate on